konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 ##### AC009

 *As an Architect/Migrator I want to be able to provide custom rules for the analysis.*
+#### AC010
+As an Architect/Migrator I want to be able to select an application(s) for analysis

+Acceptance criteria:
+It must be possible to select an application for analysis.
+It will not be possible to select an application that has an analysis status of In progress.

 #### Analysis Output